Ideas for integrating some wiki in the Trust-forum project

 The rights system will be very similar to what is presently implemented in forum, namely:

-Problem: the same web page may contain different parts with different rights systems (see below the quotations system).
-For example, in a forum, there are different messages with each different rights below the whole forum's rights.
+Problem: the same web page may contain different sections or quotes with different rights systems (see below the quotations system).
+For example, a forum has different messages, each editable (like a wiki ?) only by its author (and, for some big public forums, also by admin ?).

 Authorship